grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Getting started/03 Running xk6-browser.md

   </CodeGroup>

-  The preceding code imports the `chromium` [BrowserType](/javascript-api/xk6-browser/browsertype), and use its `launch` method to start up a Chromium [Browser](/javascript-api/xk6-browser/browser) process (which is currently the only available `BrowserType`).
+  The preceding code imports the `chromium` [BrowserType](/javascript-api/xk6-browser/browsertype) (currently the only available `BrowserType` implementation), and uses its `launch` method to start up a Chromium [Browser](/javascript-api/xk6-browser/browser) process.
 After it starts, you can interact with it using the [browser-level APIs](#browser-level-apis).
 This example visits a test URL, waits until the network is idle and takes a screenshot of the page.
 Afterwards, it closes the page and the browser.

   <Blockquote mod="note" title="">

-  To provide rough compatibility with Playwright API, xk6-browser API is also being converted from synchronous to asynchronous. `page.goto()` is now asynchronous so `.then()` is used to deal with the asynchronous nature of the operation.
+  To provide rough compatibility with the Playwright API, the xk6-browser API is also being converted from synchronous to asynchronous. `page.goto()` is now asynchronous so `.then()` is used to deal with the asynchronous nature of the operation.

   </Blockquote>